-Transboundary pollution (TBP) affecting a large area/more than one country
+Transboundary pollution (TBP) affecting a large area

 - Also, thermal power plants in Ohio Valley sometimes produce sulfur dioxide which goes as far as Canada to cause damage.